phoenixthrush/AniWorld-Downloader/README.md

 ### Command-Line Arguments

 AniWorld Downloader provides various command-line options to download and stream anime without using the interactive menu.
+This also allows users to utilize advanced options that can't be selected through the normal menu, such as (--aniskip, --keep-watching, --syncplay-password, ...).

 ## Command-Line Examples